alexa-js/alexa-app/README.md

 ## Stable Release

-You're reading the documentation for the stable release of alexa-app, 4.2.2.
+You're reading the documentation for the next release of alexa-app, which should be 4.2.3.
 Please see [CHANGELOG](CHANGELOG.md) and make sure to read [UPGRADING](UPGRADING.md) when upgrading from a previous version.
+The current stable release is [4.2.2](https://github.com/alexa-js/alexa-app/tree/v4.2.2).

 ## Introduction